vladp/CppOrm/README.md

 	* dates using otl_datetime (date + timezone)
 	* wstring (UTF-16) as well regular strings

-*  Most important machinery that was developed that enabled all these, is the reflection mechanism for C++ That's why all the above functionality is possible -- because we can introspect a class instance at runtime and find: all field names, their database field name equivalent, database type, cpp type for every field, and many other things.
+*  Bespoke implementation of  reflection mechanism for C++ That's why all the above functionality is possible -- because we can introspect a class instance at runtime and find: all field names, their database field name equivalent, database type, cpp type for every field, and many other things.
+The reflection maps are populated during static initialization time.
+The code for various get/set functions is generated at compile time using macros and templates.
+At run time, when we get/set data via database access library, we interrogate the maps to see what function should be applied to handle a specific field.

 This library  tries to generate as many things at possible at compile time to avoid any